Evance262/low_level_programming/0x14-bit_manipulation/README.md

     Return: the converted number, or 0 if there is one or more chars in the string b that is not 0 or 1 b is NULL

+1. 1
+    a function that prints the binary representation of a number.

+    Prototype: void print_binary(unsigned long int n);